 The text is a compendium of three sections written over three years and at the end of each section rum production is discussed and the author’s handle on the subject gets better and better until finally he pretty much unlocks the secrets of muck hole bacterial fermentations.

 Solids from the dunder go into the muck hole.
 These solids, which are pretty much completely composed of high acid spent lees, undergo a particular bacterial fermentation which produces increased amounts of fatty acids, notably butyric.
 The muck hole is essentially a pH sensitive bio reactor that is started and stopped constantly by the addition of alkaline lime marl.
-Besides stalling out with too low a pH, if the muck hole was neglected, the prized fatty acids would continue to break down into simpler molecules like ammonia, but when lime is added and the pH rises, fatty acids are also locked up as salts.
+Besides stalling out with too low a pH, if the muck hole was neglected, the prized fatty acids would continue to break down into simpler molecules like acetic acid, but when lime is added and the pH rises, fatty acids are also locked up as salts.
 Muck can be drawn off or more dunder solids added and the process restarted.
-Many rum talkers claim the content of the pits could be decades old but I suspect the break down of chemical compounds into undesirable forms like ammonia would not permit this and the contents rather were/are at most only from the previous season’s production.
+Many rum talkers claim the content of the pits could be decades old but I suspect the break down of chemical compounds into undesirable forms would not permit this and the contents rather were/are at most only from the previous season’s production.

 A wash for a Jamaican rum is composed of sugar cane skimmings, dunder, acid, molasses, and flavour.
 Deconstructing all these terms is tricky and here is my best shot.
 Sugar cane skimmings could imply fresh sugar can juice [it is really the raft of coagulated proteins that float to the top with other stuff when you boil cane juice], which was known to be added to Jamaican rums.
-Dunder here is stillage from a previous distillation similar to backset used in the sour mash process and it often goes through bacterial fermentation as its held during the season.
+Dunder here is stillage from a previous distillation similar to backset used in the sour mash process and it often goes through bacterial fermentation as it is held during the season.
 Acid, believe it or not, implies sugar cane vinegar and its role is a clever chemistry trick I’ll discuss next.
 Molasses is the molasses you’d expect, and flavour, finally, is the muck.

-The muck is full of lime marl / fatty acid salts which are essentially locked up in a non-volatile form and needs the acid (again also said as sugar cane vinegar) to unlock.
+The muck is full of lime marl/fatty acid salts which are essentially locked up in a non-volatile form and needs the acid (again also said as sugar cane vinegar) to unlock.
 I learned about this concept intimately when creating the Tabasco aromatized gin recipe for my Distiller’s Workbook.
 The acetic acid in the Tabasco needs to be locked up as a non-volatile salt using baking soda so it does not carry over into the distillate.
 The chemistry concepts are also masterfully explained in Peter Atkins book Reactions.
 In the Jamaican rum context, the addition of acetic acid to the muck changes the bonds between the lime marl and a portion of the other fatty acids releasing them to participate in future reactions such as acid catalyzed esterification.
 So the most common shortest chain fatty acid, acetic, trades places with the longer more noble fatty acids created in the muck hole and become linked up as salts with the lime marl.

 The author gives the proportions of sample mashes but doesn’t explain how they are assembled.
-The muck and sugar cane vinegar could be thrown in with all the other components or left to react independently and then the newly formed lime marl / acetic acids salts separated and the more noble mixture added to the skimmings, molasses, and dunder.
+The muck and sugar cane vinegar could be thrown in with all the other components or left to react independently and then the newly formed lime marl/acetic acids salts separated and the more noble mixture added to the skimmings, molasses, and dunder.
 The latter option makes the most sense from a chemical perspective.

 “Distillery work”, PDF page 471 is also worth a look.